Advisors with Hidden Motives: Introduction

 \section{Introduction}

-People frequently take advice from advisors with hidden motives: broker-dealers and other financial advisors often counsel investors, but also receive sales commissions from financial product providers; doctors inform patients of the effectiveness of different drugs and procedures, but are often sponsored by pharmaceutical companies; online platforms gather reviews from product users, but may disclose them coarsely to benefit some producers; magazines and newspapers selectively publish pieces of reporting that align with their editorial bias.
+People frequently take advice from advisors with hidden motives: broker-dealers and other financial advisors counsel investors, but also receive sales commissions from financial product providers; digital influencers provide product reviews to their followers, but these are often sponsored content; doctors inform patients of the effectiveness of different drugs and procedures, but may be rewarded by pharmaceutical companies; magazines and newspapers selectively publish pieces of reporting that align with their editorial bias.
 In all the mentioned settings, information receivers understand that information providers may be biased, but are not fully aware of the extent of the conflict.
 For example, in the context of financial brokers, clients understand that brokers receive sales commissions from some product providers, but may not know the size of the commissions on each product.

 Such conflicts of interest between advisors and advisees receive much regulatory attention.
-In all these contexts, the most common recommendation, and often instituted regulation, is \emph{transparency}: an advisor should let an advisee know their real interests behind their recommendations.\footnote{Think of the SEC mandating that financial advisors disclose commissions they receive from financial product providers, or Instagram asking digital influencers to mark their posts as ``paid content'' when they are sponsored by brands.
+In all these contexts, the most common recommendation, and often instituted regulation, is \emph{transparency}: an advisor should let an advisee know the real interests behind their recommendations.\footnote{Think of the SEC mandating that financial advisors disclose commissions they receive from financial product providers, or Instagram asking digital influencers to mark their posts as ``paid content'' when they are sponsored by brands.
 In section \ref{sec:apl}, I mention some empirical literature that considers the effects of transparency in the context of financial advice.
-Ershov and Mitchell (2022) measure the effects of disclosure regulations on Instagram.} The intuition is that, if a person knows the intention behind the information they receive, then they can take the advice with ``a grain of salt.''
+Ershov and Mitchell (2022) measure the effects of disclosure regulations on Instagram.} The informal intuition behind this ubiquitous regulation is that, if a person knows the intention behind the information they receive, then they can take the advice with ``a grain of salt.''
 The advisor, anticipating the advisees ``healthy skepticism,'' should then have the right incentives to provide informative advice.